 Documenting your life in a journal will help you to accept yourself despite your mistakes; it will give you the awareness to change limiting thoughts and behaviors; and it will give you the deep sense that you are in your corner, loving yourself the best you can, and making the best decisions.

 Journaling puts you back in charge of your own life for the price of a pen, a notepad, and a little self-discipline.

-If you’re tired of settling for wimpy, callow relationships —and if you’re hungry for personal success and filfillment— it’s time to invest in your life.
+If you’re tired of settling for wimpy, weak-dick relationships —and if you’re hungry for personal success and fulfillment— it’s time to invest in your life.
 Take a year to become secure in yourself, to love your life, and to focus on sharing your talents for a better world.